5 Types of Video to Add to Your Social Media Marketing

 - Invest more time and money in these videos, as they’re likely cornerstones of your content.

 - Pay attention to what people say on social media: What do they want more of?

 Behind-the-scenes videos are a great way to make your company and your team more personable.
 Highlight day-to-day operations, your offices, your manufacturing processes, and more.
 Interview employees, talk to the vendors you’re closest to, or speak with your best customers.
 All of these things are designed to give prospective customers a better idea of how your company works and who you are.

-User-generated content is quickly becoming a fantastic and easy way to engage an audience.
-You can encourage your users to create videos and incorporate your hashtags into the upload to give them more exposure.
+User-generated content is quickly becoming a fantastic and easier way to engage an audience.
+You can encourage your followers to create videos and ask them to incorporate your hashtags into the upload.

 User-generated content is a brilliant way to grow an audience because users are more inclined to share content they create.
 Viewing the user-generated content also is an excellent way to get a feel for your audience members’ personalities and what they’re interested in.

 When requesting user-generated videos, the most important aspect is to directly interact with and acknowledge your audience.
-Your users make an effort to produce content for you: They need to be properly rewarded.
+Your users make an effort to produce content for you and they need to be properly rewarded.
 Praise the best content, share all the content, and give attribution to all the users.
-Encourage users to share content they like (not just their own), and make sure you track your hashtags.
+Encourage users to share content they like (not just their own), and make sure to track your hashtags.

 - Encourage users to get creative or silly with their content.

-- Make sure to properly attribute the content to the creators and thank them.
+- Properly attribute the content to the creators and thank them.